Chromosomal rearrangements and transposable elements in locally adapted island Drosophila: Materials and Methods

-Using GATK \cite{mckenna2010genome} we called the SNPs for each strain.
-To calculate the frequency we need to determine the haplotype, which we do using an HMM.
-After initially running the HMM with incorrect parameters we observe no changes of state, so we used the Baum-Welsh algorithm to estimate the parameters of the HMM.
-With the correct parameters we can rerun the HMM and determine haplotypes for SNPs and calculate their frequencies.

 HiFi PacBio sequences were used to confirm the Illumina structural variant calls.
-We call structural variants using minimap2\cite{li2018minimap2}, Sniffles \cite{sedlazeck2018accurate}, and PacBip's pbsv \cite{wengercomprehensive}.
-All structural variant calls were done with alignments created by minimp2, except in the vase of pbsv which requires alignments from pbmm2 \cite{wengercomprehensive}, a Minimap2 frontend for PacBio native data formats.
+We aling and call structural variants using Minimap2 \cite{li2018minimap2}, Sniffles \cite{sedlazeck2018accurate}, and PacBip's pbsv \cite{wengercomprehensive}.
+All structural variant calls were done with alignments created by minimp2, except in the case of pbsv which requires alignments from pbmm2 \cite{wengercomprehensive}, a Minimap2 front-end for PacBio native data formats.